Faculty & Staff

 Disclosure Presumed to be Unreasonable Invasion of Third Party’s Personal Privacy

-- Does the personal information relate to employment or educational history?
+- Does the personal information relate to educational history?

 - Does the personal information consist of personal recommendations or evaluations about the third party?